 At the time of writing, the cheapest province for utility bills is Ontario where it will cost you on average $328.45 per month.

 How much you will spend on food and drink per month will depend on whether you eat meat or are a vegetarian or a vegan.
 It will also depend on if you eat a lot of fast food or often go to restaurants.
-It will also depend on if you make your own lunch and whether you like to pick up a cup of coffee in the morning or lunchtime.
+It will also depend on whether you make your lunch and whether you like to pick up a cup of coffee in the morning or at lunchtime.

 Because the cost will vary so much depending on personal habits and preferences, it is not possible to give you a monthly calculation of the cost of your groceries, including eating and drinking out per month.
 Instead, here is a list that includes the average cost of some common food items as well as the cost of eating out in Alberta.